richMetellus/Wiki_PythonSphinxTopicTemplate/source/index.rst

     still confident enough to get a good grade.

-*The hierarchical structure of this document serves as memory helper, a sequence of information that might trigger part of my memory to help me understand how I came up with certain implementation.*
+*The hierarchical structure of this document serves as memory helper, or as a method to group a sequence of information that might trigger part of my memory to help me understand how I came up with a certain solution, or as an aid to form a mental picture.*

+    ''A picture is worth a thousand words.''

 For example, visually while I read :ref:`the paragraph above that explains the document structure <doc-structure>`, my brain might visualize the information flow as such:

 .. uml:: common/_images/src/doc.puml
    :width: 100%
-   :alt: This document
+   :alt: This document structure plantuml diagram

 .. important:: Please use theme that provide navigation tab(s).